 Homily for Twenty-Seventh Sunday B05 Oct 2018, by Sermons in

-God created man and said, it is not good that man should be alone.
+God created man and said it is not good that man should be alone.
 I will make him a helpmate.
-So, God created all kinds of animals, but man found no helpmate in any.
+So, God created all kinds of animals, but the man found no helpmate in any.
 So, the Lord God made the man fall into a deep sleep.
 And while he slept, he took one of his ribs and enclosed it in flesh.
 The Lord God built the rib he had taken from the man into a woman, and brought her to the man: In this woman, man found helpmate; and that became the origin of marriage, a man and a woman becoming one body.

-In today’s liturgy, the Church calls us to go back to the root, to the original plan of God for marriage.
-The Pharisees asked Jesus if divorce is permitted, or allowed.
-They asked this question not because they did not know the truth, they knew the truth, for they were teachers of the law.
+In today’s liturgy, the Church calls us to go back to the root, to God’s original plan for marriage.
+The Pharisees asked Jesus if divorce is permitted or allowed.
+They asked this question not because they did not know the truth; they knew the truth, for they were teachers of the law.
 They only asked the question to test Jesus, to set a trap for him.
 But Jesus knowing their minds insist on the original plan of God for marriage, saying; But from the beginning of creation God made them male and female.
 This is why a man must leave father and mother, and the two become one body.
 They are no longer two therefore, but one body.
 So then, what God has united, man must not divide.
 Marriage is for better for worse, for richer or poorer, in health and in sickness till death do the couple part.
 No matter what happens, no matter what comes their way, they are together in it.

-Marriage demands a lot of maturity, understanding, tolerance, sacrifice and above all faith in God.
-Married couples must remember that they are not married to Angels, the wife is not an Angel neither is the husband one.
+Marriage demands a lot of maturity, understanding, tolerance, sacrifice, and above all, faith in God.
+Married couples must remember that they are not married to Angels; the wife is not an Angel neither is the husband one.
 They are humans capable of failing each other and God; they may step on each other’s toes and misunderstand each other, but that is not the end of the road.
-There is nothing you face in marriage that many others have not gone through and handled with a sense of maturity; so, why blow yours out of proportion or make a show of it?
+There is nothing you face in a marriage that many others have not gone through and handled with a sense of maturity; so, why blow yours out of proportion or make a show of it?
 The people you tell about your husband or wife may not have a better marriage.
-What you see out-side is completely different from what is inside; so, celebrate yourselves, celebrate your marriage in good and in bad times and do not give the devil the chance to ask you the deceptive question the Pharisees asked Jesus in our gospel reading this morning.
+What you see outside is completely different from what is inside; so, celebrate yourselves, celebrate your marriage in good and in bad times, and do not give the devil the chance to ask you the deceptive question the Pharisees asked Jesus in our gospel reading this morning.
 Marriage is from God, ordained by him.
 It is not what we jump into simply because others are in it.
 We must be matured and ready for it.